ShadowTemplate/readme/README.md

 # About me

 Hi!
-My name is Gianvito and I am a curious, passionate, sturdy computer scientist always looking for thrilling problems to solve.
+My name is Gianvito and I am a curious, passionate, sturdy computer scientist from [Bari](https://en.wikipedia.org/wiki/Bari) (Italy), always looking for thrilling problems to solve.

 This page will provide you some information about me, my projects and the things I love.
-If you are interested in my academic background and my work experience you can have a look at my [curriculum vitae](Curriculum Vitae - Gianvito Taneburgo.pdf), that I will try to keep updated.
+If you are interested in my academic background and my work experience you can have a look at my [curriculum vitae](https://github.com/ShadowTemplate/readme/blob/master/Curriculum%20Vitae%20-%20Gianvito%20Taneburgo.pdf).
-You can also find there my contacts.
+You can also find my contacts there.
 Feel free to send me an email (taneburgo_at_gmail_dot_com) for any question:
 I will be more than happy to reply!